ps2homebrew/Open-PS2-Loader/README.md

 SMB shares support USBExtreme and \*.ISO formats while PS2 HDD supports HDLoader format.
 It's now the most compatible homebrew loader.

-OPL is also developed continuously - anyone can contribute improvements to the project due to its open-source nature.
+OPL developed continuously - anyone can contribute improvements to the project due to its open-source nature.

 You can visit the Open PS2 Loader forum at: